Effects of Dynamo-Generated Large-Scale Magnetic Fields on the Surface Gravity ($f$) Mode: Results

 Second, we observe that the kinetic energy shifts from smaller scales to larger scales as the dynamo saturates.
 This increase in kinetic energy at large scales can, in turn, strengthen different modes.
 Below, we confirm that this is indeed the case.

-Figure~\ref{fig:3}c shows the space–time diagrams of the different mean magnetic field components for run d1, illustrating the evolution of the magnetic-field structure in our box.
+Figure~\ref{fig:3}c shows the spacetime diagrams of the different mean magnetic field components for run d1, illustrating the evolution of the magnetic field structure in our box.
 The field evolves from an initially noisy state to large-scale dynamo waves, exhibiting typical \(\alpha^2\) dynamo behavior.

-Figure~\ref{fig:3}d shows the horizontally averaged plasma beta $\beta(z)$ for the saturated phase, with black circles indicating the $f$-mode eigenfunction near the interface ($z=0$).
-In our setup, the $f$-mode decays exponentially on both sides of $z=0$.
-The small values of $\beta$ near the interface suggest that magnetic pressure dominates within the $f$-mode cavity.
+Figure~\ref{fig:3}d shows the horizontally averaged plasma beta $\beta(z)$ in the saturated phase, illustrating the vertical variation of the ratio of gas pressure to magnetic pressure in the simulation domain.
+Near the interface ($z=0$), the relatively small values of $\beta$ indicate that the magnetic pressure becomes comparable to, or exceeds, the gas pressure in this region.
+This behavior arises primarily because the gas pressure decreases rapidly above the interface, rather than because the magnetic field strength is significantly larger there.

+In configurations of this type, the $f$-mode eigenfunction is known to decay exponentially away from the interface; see Singh et al.~(2015) for an illustration of the qualitative structure of the $f$-mode eigenfunction in a similar setup.

-Having established the presence and the evolution of dynamo in our simulation, we now turn to the wave dynamics of the system, focusing on the $k$-$\omega$ diagram and the $f$-mode.
-Our approach is straightforward: By analyzing the power spectrum of vertical velocity fluctuations at the interface, we identify the characteristic signatures of different wave modes and assess how they are influenced by the dynamo-generated magnetic fields.
-Figure~\ref{fig:4} (left) shows the $k$-$\omega$ diagram for the saturated phase of the run d1; the $k$-$\omega$ diagram for the kinematic phase is not shown here, but it is similar to the non-magnetic case (Figure~\ref{fig:2}).
+Having established the presence and the evolution of the dynamo in our simulation, we now turn to the wave dynamics of the system, focusing on the $k$-$\omega$ diagram and the $f$-mode.
+Our approach is straightforward: by analyzing the power spectrum of vertical velocity fluctuations at the interface, we identify the characteristic signatures of different wave modes and assess how they are influenced by the dynamo-generated magnetic fields.
+Figure~\ref{fig:4} (left) shows the $k$-$\omega$ diagram for the saturated phase of the run d1; the $k$-$\omega$ diagram for the kinematic phase is not shown here, but it is similar to the nonmagnetic case (Figure~\ref{fig:2}).
 We use the same data length for the kinematic and saturated intervals marked in Figure~\ref{fig:3}a to ensure a consistent comparison.